 Anyone receiving payments from a U.S. source, whether they are U.S. residents or internationals are subject to U.S. taxation.
 There are specific regulations and processes required for determining the tax withholdings for international persons.
 In certain situations, there could be a tax treaty that may exist to exempt an international person from taxes or there may be regulations that allow a reduction in taxes.
 Visit the Office of Business and Finance's page on Nonresident Alien Taxation to learn more.

 The Ohio State University uses a secure online international tax compliance software called GLACIER.
 Glacier captures the information required to determine the actual tax status of an international person.
 All international persons who are not U.S. Residents and who are receiving payments from The Ohio State University are required to have a GLACIER record.
-Therefore, a GLACIER record is required even if an international employee, student, scholar or visitor meets the definition of a Resident Alien for Tax Purposes.
+GLACIER will determine if a record is not required, for instance, if an international employee, student, scholar or visitor meets the definition of a Resident Alien for Tax Purposes, or if the international person’s home country has a tax treaty with the United States.
 Once the university determines that you are a nonresident alien, you will receive an email to your Ohio State email address directing you to the GLACIER website with a username and password for entry.

 For questions related to filing taxes, contact email@example.com.

 International students, scholars and employees who are nonresident aliens for tax purposes are invited to attend a live demonstration on how to file their taxes using the GLACIER software provided through Ohio State.
 For how to use the software, download Demonstration on How to Complete GLACIER Tax Prep.

 Ohio State has purchased a software license for international students, scholars and employees to use GLACIER to help prepare Non Resident Alien Income Tax Returns – 1040 NR or 1040 NR-EZ.
 (Please note that this software does not help prepare Form 1040 or 1040 EZ forms).